DataDog/docker-dd-agent/README.md

 docker run -d --name dd-agent -h `hostname` -v /var/run/docker.sock:/var/run/docker.sock -v /proc/:/host/proc/:ro -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro -e API_KEY={your_api_key_here} datadog/docker-dd-agent:alpine
 ```

+Please note that in this version, check configuration files must be stored in `/opt/datadog-agent/agent/conf.d/` instead of `/etc/dd-agent/conf.d/`

 ## Versioning

 As per Agent 5.5.0.
 The docker image is following a new versioning pattern to allow us to release changes to the Docker image of the Datadog Agent but with the same version of the Agent.